-TOTAL IN-CLASS TIME: 4 mods.
-CREDITS: 4.
-GROUP: 3.
-EACH STUDENT WILL: Read a variety of texts, with an emphasis on informational genres.
-Write traditional academic essays, creative pieces, and technical real-world writing.
-Practice speaking and listening skills.
+- 1. Read a variety of texts, with an emphasis on informational genres. - 2.
+Write traditional academic essays, creative pieces, and technical real-world writing. - 3.
+Practice speaking and listening skills. - 4.
 Discuss texts and related contemporary problems.
-PREREQUISITE: None.
-OPEN TO: 12

 YOUNG ADULT LITERATURE.
 First or Second Semester